Tap to Read ➤

 ✥ The dictator, Benito Mussolini took over Italy's control and gave some stability to the country but failed miserably in Second World War, the aftermath left Italy with a destroyed economy and a divided society.

-✥ Italy became a republic after a referendum, which was held on 2 June 1946.
-The day is celebrated as Republic Day ever since.
-Presently, Italy is a democratic republic.
+✥ Italy became a republic after a June 2, 1946, referendum, now celebrated as Republic Day.
+It remains a democratic republic today.

 Geography